Addy-codes/character-generator/README.md

 Curious about how Character Generator brings your ideas to life?
 Look at few of our generations below:

 Pop Art Style Model:

 ![Pop Art Style](https://github.com/Addy-codes/character-generator/assets/72205091/47134388-c16c-4abf-a351-6fb633dcd3bb)

+Removing the backgroud from your images to get them ready for your animations or projects:

 ![Pop Art (No Background)](https://github.com/Addy-codes/character-generator/assets/72205091/c4627a79-7f54-4e91-90c0-91b252af6d79)